A matrix model with a singular weight and Painleve' III: Introduction

-where $w(x) \ge 0$ is the weight and $J\subseteq \mathbb{R}$ or $J=\mathbb{S}^1$, are ubiquitous in Random Matrix Theory because they contain all the information on the correlations of the eigenvalues.
-The asymptotic properties of the integral~\eqref{eq:partition_functions} are determined by the analytic properties of $w(x)$; the weight of the partition function~\eqref{eq:main_average} has an essential singularity at the origin, which makes its computation particularly difficult.
+where $w(x)=\exp\bigl(-V(x)\bigr)$ is the \textit{weighting function} and $V(x)$ is known as the \textit{potential.} These integrals have been the subject of extensive investigations in Random Matrix Theory (RMT), because they contain all the information on the correlations of the eigenvalues and are the starting point to study their linear statistics as well as global fluctuations of the spectra.

-Besides being an interesting mathematical problem in its own right, the knowledge of $E_N(z,t)$ is important for several reasons.
-It determines the value distribution of
+The potential of the GUE is $V(x) = - x^2/2$; therefore, $E_N(z,t)$ can be thought of as the partition function of a matrix model obtained by perturbing the GUE potential with a first and a second order pole, with $t$ and $z$ measuring the strength of the perturbations.
+Then, a natural question arises: what happens as the average~\eqref{eq:main_average} approaches the GUE partition function?
+The main result of this paper is that as $N \to \infty$ while $N^{\frac{1}{2}}t $ and $N^{\frac{1}{2}}z$ converge to finite constants, a phase transition emerges where the asymptotics of $E_N(z,t)$ is characterized by a solution of the Painlev\'e III (PIII) equation.

+In most applications the potential $V(x)$ is required to have some regularity properties; for example, imposing that $V(x)$ should be real analytic together with appropriate boundary conditions suffices in many cases, as it guarantees that the limiting mean density of the eigenvalues, known as \emph{equilibrium measure}, is supported on a finite union of intervals.
+However, recently matrix models whose weight $w(x)$ has an essential singularity have appeared in several area of mathematics and physics, like number theory, quantum transport and finite-temperature field theory (see, \textit{e.g.},~\cite{BFB97,BS08,CI10,Luk01,MS12b}).
+For such singular potentials the asymptotic analysis of the partition function, or of any statistics of the spectra, becomes substantially involved and no studies of the double scaling limits are available.

+The eigenvalues of a matrix ensemble with partition function~\eqref{eq:partition_functions} form a determinantal point process.
+It is remarkable that with an appropriate choice of the scaling limit, as $N \to \infty$ the kernel of this process becomes universal and depends only on the local properties of the equilibrium measure (see, \emph{e.g.},~\cite{Dei99book} and references therein).
+Finding the universal kernel can be reduced to the asymptotics analysis in the same scaling limit of the polynomials orthogonal with respect to $w(x)$.
+By standard theory of orthogonal polynomials~\cite[Chap.
+2.2]{Sze39} and by the results in~\cite{BEH06}, the asymptotics of $E_N(z,t)$ can expressed in terms of the same system of orthogonal polynomials.